emmadoughty/Daily_COVID-19/README.md

 [COVID19_by_day.csv](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_by_day.csv) contains daily numbers of cases, tests, deaths and recoveries
-- The Department of Health and Social Care [twitter](https://twitter.com/DHSCgovuk) is first to update with numbers of new confirmed cases, deaths and tests and these figures are initally used for daily updates.
+- The Department of Health and Social Care [twitter](https://twitter.com/DHSCgovuk) is first to update with numbers of new confirmed cases, deaths and tests and these figures are initially used for daily updates.
 - Collated data on daily confirmed cases (and deaths added on 27/03/2020 but backdated to 10/03/2020 with some ommissions) are updated by [PHE](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
-Differences in numbers can be observed relative to those provided on twitter, even for for data released on previous days (presumably differences are due to improvements in data cleaning).
-Once PHE data are available I update my collated data with these values.
+Sometimes, differences in numbers have been observed relative to those provided on twitter (presumably differences are due to improvements in data cleaning) so once PHE data are available I update this collated data with these values.
-- Numbers of recoveries are taken from the PHE [dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14) each day after it updates
+- Numbers of recoveries are taken from the PHE [dashboard](https://fingertips.phe.org.uk/documents/Historic%20COVID-19%20Dashboard%20Data.xlsx) when available.
+I understand a new process for collecting numbers of recovered patients is in development.

 ### Cases by area

 The total number of cases announced per day for each Upper Tier Local Authority (England), country, NHS region and Scottish health board: [Wide format (COVID19_cum.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_cum.csv), [Long format (cases_by_utla.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/cases_by_utla.csv)
-- Cases per UTLA obtained daily from [PHE](https://www.arcgis.com/home/item.html?id=b684319181f94875a6879bbc833ca3a6)
+- Cases per country, and per UTLA and NHS region in England obtained daily from [PHE](https://fingertips.phe.org.uk/documents/Historic%20COVID-19%20Dashboard%20Data.xlsx)
-- Cases in each country collated from [PHE daily indicator updates](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67)
-- Cases in each NHS region collated from daily [PHE NHS regions updates](https://www.arcgis.com/home/item.html?id=ca796627a2294c51926865748c4a56e8) and previously from the "information to the public" page on the UK government [website](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public)
 - Cases in Scottish health boards collated from [Scottish government daily updates](https://www.gov.scot/coronavirus-covid-19/)
+- These files are subject to the minimum possible changes to structure and do not contain data for cases in unconfirmed locations.

 **NB DATA QUALIITY ISSUES: Total number of cases per geographic area sometimes decreases from one day to the next, particularly early in the epidemic, which makes little sense.**